 A further application-specific problem is that strike baths always deposit magnetic nickel, thereby limiting their use to applications where magnetism is not a factor.

-Uyemura’s electroless nickel plating for aluminum provides excellent adhesion through at least six MTOs.
-The process does not employ a strike and adds no additional steps compared to normal aluminum preparation double zincating.
+Uyemura’s electroless nickel for aluminum provides excellent adhesion through at least six MTOs.
+It does not employ a strike and adds no additional steps compared to normal aluminum preparation double zincating.

-This important new development uses Uyemura’s lead and cadmium-free electroless nickel product in concert with proprietary cleaning, etching and zincating technologies.
+This important development uses Uyemura’s lead and cadmium-free electroless nickel in concert with proprietary cleaning, etching and zincating technologies.

 ANP1012 electroless nickel plates nickel phosphorus alloys in the range of 10-12 weight percent phosphorus.
 It's ideal for applications requiring: